 Crypto Card Regulation in Canada

 Canada regulates crypto through a combination of federal oversight by FINTRAC (Financial Transactions and Reports Analysis Centre of Canada) and provincial securities commissions coordinated by the CSA (Canadian Securities Administrators).
+This dual-layer structure creates one of the stricter regulatory environments globally.

 Tax Treatment of Card Rewards in Canada